Shooting at Annapolis gathering leaves one person dead, three injured — including 2 teens

 Jackson said the shooting took place in a neighborhood rich with history yet beset with challenges.

-“Clay Street is a very old-Annapolis community, it’s been here almost as long as Annapolis has been here,” Jackson said, adding that work has been done to improve public safety there but social problems, including mental illness, drug addiction and absentee parents, remain.
+“Clay Street is a very old-Annapolis community; it’s been here almost as long as Annapolis has been here,” Jackson said, adding that work has been done to improve public safety there but social problems, including mental illness, drug addiction and absentee parents, remain.

-“You see the trash, you see blight, it sends a strong message, if I’m a criminal, that the people are hopeless,” Jackson added.
+“You see the trash, you see blight; it sends a strong message, if I’m a criminal, that the people are hopeless,” Jackson added.
 “Crime is environmental.
 Crime is not only an exercise of an individual’s free will to either do right or wrong.”

-Jackson said social distancing orders connected with the covid-19 pandemic have pushed many to come out for gatherings, something that has happened before on Clay Street, though most have been peaceful.
+Jackson said social distancing orders connected with the coronavirus pandemic have pushed many to come out for gatherings, something that has happened before on Clay Street, though most have been peaceful.

 “There’s far too much gun violence.
 Every jurisdiction’s suffering from it in this pandemic,” Jackson said.
 “A lot of times, people have nothing else to do, so they come outside and they interact.”

-But in communities, including many beyond Annapolis, where handguns are plentiful, he said, “unfortunately all it takes is one dispute, one confrontation, and it can turn deadly quick.”
+But in communities, including many beyond Annapolis, where handguns are plentiful, he said, “Unfortunately, all it takes is one dispute, one confrontation, and it can turn deadly quick.”

-Rhonda Pindell-Charles, an alderman who heads the Annapolis city council’s public safety committee, called for “strong and bold and swift action” in response to the violence.
+Rhonda Pindell-Charles, an alderman who heads the Annapolis City Council’s public safety committee, called for “strong and bold and swift action” in response to the violence.

 Pindell-Charles cited the model of increased police presence in vulnerable communities after two teenagers were shot in two incidents within 24 hours in the Annapolis Gardens community.
-Fourteen year old Camarin Wallace was killed July 27.
+Fourteen-year-old Camarin Wallace was killed July 27.

 To pay for the added presence, the former prosecutor said she believes there’s a legal argument for using coronavirus relief funds passed by Congress earlier this year, and she has called on city leadership to do so.